-The Company has recorded an operating charge of \$3.8 million (\$2.3 million after tax, or \$0.11 per share), that represents the expected losses to be incurred on the lease with CPV, including lease costs and property taxes.
-Management estimates that the facility will remain inactive through the end of 2001.
+During the third quarter of 2000, the Company recorded an operating charge of \$3.8 million (\$2.3 million after tax) related to the lease of the 276-bed Jena Juvenile Justice Center in Jena, Louisiana which had been vacated.
+The charge represented the expected losses to be incurred under the lease agreement with CPV through 2001.
+At that time, management estimated the Jena Facility would remain inactive through the end of 2001.